mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/Basics.rst

                     content:
                         Widget: TextArea

-This Example Activates the Post model of the Blog Example (autoadmin:true) and Changes the Widget for the Content Property from a simple Textfield to a Textarea
+This Example Activates the Post model of the Blog Example (autoexpose:true) and Changes the Widget for the Content Property from a simple Textfield to a Textarea

 **Class Reflections**::

-    use Admin\Annotations as Admin;
+    use Expose\Annotations as Expose;
     /**
      * A blog post
      * ...
-     * @Admin\Active
+     * @Expose\Active
      */
     class Post {
         /**
          * @var string
-         * @Admin\Widget("TextArea")
+         * @Expose\Widget("TextArea")
          */
         protected $content;
     }

-This Example Does the exact same thing as the Settings.yaml Example but this time inside the Post.php file with the Tag @Admin\Active and @Admin\Widget("TextArea")
+This Example Does the exact same thing as the Settings.yaml Example but this time inside the Post.php file with the Tag @Expose\Active and @Expose\Widget("TextArea")